Glitter Ball

-"Glitter Ball" is the eleventh episode of the sixth season of RuPaul's Drag Race.
+"Glitter Ball" is the eleventh episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on April 28, 2014.
+The episode's main challenge tasks contestants with presenting three looks for a fashion show.
 Khloé Kardashian and Bob Mackie are guest judges.

-BenDeLaCreme wins the episode's mini-challenge, and is eliminated from the competition after placing in the bottom two of the main challenge and losing a lip-sync against Darienne Lake to "Stronger (What Doesn't Kill You)" by Kelly Clarkson.
+Adore Delano wins the episode's main challenge.
+BenDeLaCreme is eliminated from the competition after placing in the bottom two of the main challenge and losing a lip-sync contest against Darienne Lake to "Stronger (What Doesn't Kill You)" by Kelly Clarkson.

 Episode

-Khloé Kardashian (left) and Bob Mackie (right) are guest judges.

-For the episode's mini-challenge, the contestants use puppets to impersonate one of their counterparts.
-BenDeLaCreme wins the mini-challenge.

-BenDeLaCreme is eliminated from the competition.

-For the main challenge, the contestants create three looks for the Glitter Ball.
-The runway categories are: Banjee Girl Bling, Platinum Card Executive Realness, and Dripping in Jewels Eleganza.